mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/show-message-history/javascript.md

 # Show the Message History

 You want your users to see all the messages in the Conversation.
-You can achieve this by handling the Conversation’s `getEvents` method (to retrieve messages sent and received before the current session started) and its `text` event (which alerts your application when a user sends a message).
+You can achieve this by handling the Conversation’s `getEvents` method (to retrieve messages sent and received before the current session started) and its `message` event (which alerts your application when a user sends a message).

 In the case where the number of messages are more than the page size of the request, you can use `getNext()` to receive the next page.
 More information on `getNext()` can be found in the [documentation](https://developer.nexmo.com/sdk/stitch/javascript/EventsPage.html#getNext).
 This function is called when the Load Previous Messages button is clicked.
 Place this code after the `loginForm` event listener and before the `run` function.